-Yet, while believers readily acknowledge the centrality of these rites to the faith, they may be a bit fuzzy when it comes to explaining them.
+Yet, while believers readily acknowledge the centrality of these rites, they may be a bit fuzzy when it comes to explaining them.
 That's where Daniel Van Slyke's Liturgy 101 - Sacraments and Sacramentals course series comes to the rescue!

-Liturgy 101: Sacraments and Sacramentals courses provide a concise and easy-to-follow overview of the liturgy that will immerse you into the Church's teaching and practice of the seven sacraments.
+Liturgy 101: Sacraments and Sacramentals courses provide a concise, easy-to-follow overview of the liturgy that will immerse you in the Church's teaching and practice of the seven sacraments.
 The instructor, respected Catholic scholar and educator Daniel G. Van Slyke, grounds his courses in Sacred Scripture, the teachings of the Church, and the rites with which the Church celebrates the sacraments.

 Following a helpful introductory course on Words of Worship that explains the vocabulary used to discuss worship, Liturgy 101 courses explore the seven sacraments one by one.
-Each course explains, in an accessible manner, the sacrament's origins, how and by whom it is celebrated, and what it accomplishes.
+Each course explains in an accessible manner a sacrament's origins, how and by whom it is celebrated, and what it accomplishes.
 Van Slyke also addresses frequently asked pastoral, practical, and canonical questions concerning the celebration of the sacraments.

 Liturgy 101 courses will empower you to more fruitfully participate in sacred liturgy by helping you to understand, appreciate, love, and celebrate the sacraments that Christ has entrusted to the Church.